Geethanjali2608/Recipes-Recommender/recip-eeze-flask/README.md

 ### Index

 The user is presented with the index upon loading the website.
-Here they enter the genres they wish to get recommendations for.
-A list of genres types are presented and how they should be entered.
+Here they enter the choices they wish to get recommendations for.
+A list of ingredient examples types are presented and how they should be entered.

 ![Index](https://github.githubassets.com/images/modules/open_graph/github-mark.png)